usnistgov/oscal-xproc3/README.md

 Such pipelines can be run with no arguments and no prior knowledge of their inputs and outputs, since these are all contained in the XProc itself.
 They are also deterministic, in the sense that hard-wiring them also makes it easy to see, under simple inspection, where they read and write - 'least power' (AC-6) for the user.
 Such a pipeline will ordinarily result in outputs to STDOUT (if only status messages) unless configured otherwise at runtime -- but they may and commonly will *also write to the file system*.

 Other XProc pipelines represent either subpipelines, or specialized processing with ports exposed for special purposes, to be called with arguments or parameters as documented.
-Indeed, the only function of the 'self-contained' ALL-CAPS pipelines may be only to apply subpipelines (steps defined in imported XProcs) to hard-wired inputs, producing hard-wired outputs.
+Indeed, the only function of a 'self-contained' ALL-CAPS pipeline may be to apply subpipelines (steps defined in imported XProcs) to hard-wired inputs, producing hard-wired outputs.

 (NB: this convention does not apply in any submodules to this repository.)